+Self-Study Report

-- Self-Study Report - Chapter V: "Schoolwide Action Plan" - A. Revise the schoolwide action plan.
-For each section include the elements listed below: - Statement of area for improvement that is student-focused - Rationale for area based on self-study findings - Link to one or more critical learner needs and schoolwide learner outcomes - Ways of assessing progress, including student achievement of the critical learner needs, schoolwide learner outcomes, and academic standards - Means to monitor and report progress - Who is responsible and involved - Specific steps, including professional development - Timeline - Resources. - B. State any additional specific strategies to be used by staff within each subject area/support program to support sections of the schoolwide action plan. - This includes activities in subject areas related to strengthening a standards-based approach in support of student achievement based on both academic standards and the schoolwide learning results (optional). - C. Describe the school's overall follow-up process for ongoing improvement process.
+Chapter V: "Schoolwide Action Plan"

+- A. Revise the schoolwide action plan.
+For each section include the elements listed below: - Statement of area for improvement that is student-focused - Rationale for area based on self-study findings - Link to one or more critical student learning needs and schoolwide learner outcomes - Ways of assessing progress, including student achievement of the critical student learning needs, schoolwide learner outcomes, and academic standards - Means to monitor and report progress - Who is responsible and involved - Specific steps, including professional development - Timeline - Resources. - B. State any additional specific strategies to be used by staff within each subject area/support program to support sections of the schoolwide action plan.

+This includes activities in subject areas related to strengthening a standards-based approach in support of student achievement based on both academic standards and the schoolwide learning results (optional).

-- → Note: the SC submits the self-study report after final Leadership Team review.
+- C. Describe the school's overall follow-up process for ongoing improvement process. - → Note: the SC submits the self-study report after final Leadership Team review.

-The SC distributes the report electronically to the following people/organizations no later than six weeks prior to the visit:
+The SC distributes the report to the following people/organizations no later than six weeks before the visit:

-- The visiting committee members

-- Staff members and other stakeholders.
+- The visiting committee members - Staff members and other stakeholders.

-- In addition:
+In addition:

-- The SC submits the self-study report to ACS WASC in a single pdf or Word document (reference and support materials are not required) using the Document Upload link on the top navigation bar of the ACS WASC website: www.acswasc.org/document-upload/.
+• The SC submits the self-study report to ACS WASC in a single pdf or Word document (reference and support materials are not required) using the Document Upload link on the top navigation bar of the ACS WASC website: www.acswasc.org/document-upload/.

-Leadership Team All Stakeholders via Home and Focus Groups.
+- Leadership Team - All Stakeholders via Home and Focus Groups.

 - 1. Review the Focus Group summaries. - 2.
-Generate a table or matrix of all the strengths from each of the four categories and a second table for the prioritized growth areas from the four categories. - 3.
-Use this list of strengths and prioritized growth areas from all five categories and cluster them into major themes or strands, including the relating of these to the critical learner needs - 4.
+Use the table or matrix of all the strengths from each of the criteria categories and the second table for the prioritized growth areas from the criteria categories. - 3.
+Review these matrices and the identified major theme - 4.
 Review the current schoolwide action plan and decide upon appropriate modifications based on the resulting themes emerging from the self-study. - 5.
 Synthesize or incorporate the identified growth areas into meaningful action plan sections. - 6.
-Review the current schoolwide action plan and decide upon appropriate modifications. - 6.
-Ensure that the goals or areas for improvement are student-focused. - 7.
-Ensure that growth targets have been established for each priority critical learner need and related schoolwide learner outcome(s).
-These growth targets should address subgroups of students as appropriate. - 8.
-Gather feedback, gain consensus, and ensure commitment of all groups. - 9.
+Review the current schoolwide action plan and decide upon appropriate modifications. - 7.
+Ensure that the goals or areas for improvement are student-focused. - 8.
+Ensure that growth targets have been established for each priority critical student learning need and related schoolwide learner outcome(s).
+These growth targets should address subgroups of students as appropriate. - 9.
+Gather feedback, gain consensus, and ensure commitment of all groups. - 10.
 Make any additional modifications.
 Revise the plan.
-Obtain all required approvals. - 10.
-Establish process to monitor student learning based on the critical learner needs, the schoolwide learner outcomes, academic standards, and progress on each schoolwide action plan section (i.e., annual progress report to all stakeholders, the board, and advisory groups). - 11.
-Provide an annual progress report to all stakeholders, school site council and/or advisory groups, and the board.
+Obtain all required approvals. - 11.
+Establish process to monitor student learning based on the critical student learning needs, the schoolwide learner outcomes, academic standards, and progress on each schoolwide action plan section (i.e., annual progress report to all stakeholders, the board, and advisory groups). - 12.
+Provide an annual progress report to all stakeholders, advisory groups, and the board.
 See "The Follow-up: Making Headway" section of this manual.

-- Is the action plan organized around growth targets and benchmarks for all appropriate student subgroups? - Do the action plan sections address the learning needs of students as identified in the student/community profile? - Has the school integrated other initiatives to create one single comprehensive schoolwide action plan? - Are resources dedicated to each growth target? - Is there an effective process in place to integrate the visiting committee suggestions after the visit? - Is there a sound follow-up process that will be used to monitor the accomplishment of the action plan and modify as needed?
+- Is the schoolwide action plan organized around growth targets and benchmarks for all appropriate student subgroups? - Do the schoolwide action plan sections address the learning needs of students as identified in the student/community profile and the focus group finding? - Has the school integrated other initiatives to create one single comprehensive schoolwide action plan? - Are resources dedicated to each growth target? - Is there an effective process in place to integrate the visiting committee suggestions in the schoolwide action plan after the visit? - Is there a sound follow-up process that will be used to monitor the accomplishment of the schoolwide action plan and modify as needed?